Forms & Resources

 Complaintant: the individual(s) or organization which brought forward the alleged charge.
 The University may also act as the complainant.

+The Office of Student Conduct will facilitate a prompt, fair, and impartial process from the initial report/referral to the final result.
 The student conduct process is comprised of the following three levels:

 During the administrative meeting, the incident report and the rights and responsibilities of the respondent are reviewed.
 Questions regarding the conduct process are answered.
 A respondent may then:

 The Student Hearing Panel (SHP) is the formal hearing body at UMD.
 SHP assists in implementing the Board of Regents Student Conduct Code and University Policy.
 SHP is comprised of trained students, staff, and faculty.
 Members are appointed by OSC.
 This is done through referrals and selection with appointments made for a semester or longer, as well as ad-hoc.
 The hearing panel is chosen for each hearing based on its availability in scheduling.
 The chairperson may be a student, staff, or faculty.
-The Director for the Office of Student Conduct, or designee, serves as advisor to SHP in order to provide procedural clarity and direction, but is not a voting member in the deliberations.
+The Director for the Office of Student Conduct, or designee, serves as advisor to SHP in order to provide procedural clarity and direction, but is not a participating member in the deliberations.